santokalayil/ai-monitor/README.md

 2. Install Poetry if you haven't already
 3. Run `poetry install`
 4. Run `poetry shell` to activate the virtual environment
 5. Run `python main.py` to test the package

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.